Zeeshan-Rahmat/Zeeshan-Rahmat/README.md

 ## 🚀 Projects

 ### 🔹 [Employee Management System](https://github.com/Zeeshan-Rahmat/EMS)
-A web-based application for managing employee records, departments, and attendance.
-Built with HTML, CSS, JavaScript, and PHP (MySQL).
+A web-based application built using React and Tailwind CSS.
+It allows admins to manage employees and their tasks with a clean and responsive user interface.

 ### 🔹 [CookMate](https://github.com/Zeeshan-Rahmat/cook-mate)
 A smart web app where users can input ingredients and receive AI-generated recipes in Markdown format.
 Powered by the model `mistralai/mistral-small-3.1-24b-instruct:free`.